Run benchmark comparisons

 6. In the Variables section, click the variable list name to open the data browser and add or remove variables from the analysis.

-7. In the Statistics section, use the toggle buttons to enable statistical measures.
+7. In the Statistics section, use the toggle buttons to enable statistical measures, including Mean, Median, and Standard deviation.

 The statistical measures are automatically added to the Results pane table.

-8. In the Comparison method section, use the Method drop-down menu to select from the following:
+8. In the Comparison method section, use the Method drop-down menu to select a comparison method.

 Changes made appear immediately on the map and in the Results pane table.
-See the Comparison method section below for more information.
+For more information on each option, see the Comparison methods section below.

 9. In the Style section, do any of the following to stylize the benchmark comparison: